Open Date: March 22, 2021Final Filing Date: Continuous

 provides an array of clinical services for all ages and their families.
 Clinical services include assessment, intervention, individual and group services.
 Linkage and referral to community resources and Children and Adult systems of care.
 Crisis Team:

-The ED Crisis Team is responsible for psychiatric evaluations of clients in the Emergency Department and assisting to determine the appropriate level of care for those patients; which may include 5150, outpatient treatment or placement in another facility.
+The ED Crisis Team is responsible for psychiatric evaluations of clients in the Emergency Department and assisting to determine the appropriate level of care for those patients; which may include evaluation for involuntary holds (5150), outpatient treatment, and/or placement in another facility.

 The Eligible List established by this recruitment process will be used to fill current and future vacancies, both regular and temporary, as they arise.

 Examples of Duties THE IDEAL CANDIDATE Will have a proven track record demonstrating the following knowledge, skills and abilities: Knowledge of: